 Blackjack Basic Strategy for Dealers and Players

-In most brick and mortar casinos or online casinos, dealers always hit on cards with face value less than 17 regardless of the card in hand.
+In most brick and mortar casinos and online casinos, dealers always hit on cards with face value less than 17 regardless of the card in hand.
 However, as a dealer, you can’t hit on cards like 17, 18, 19, 20 and 21.
 The dealer bust most often if they do.

 Before you start Dealing Cards

 Just before you start dealing cards as a dealer, you should note some things need to be in place.
 First and foremost, you need to shuffle the decks of cards.
 When playing with numerous players more than one deck is often combined to help prevent card counting.

 After shuffling your cards, make sure the players place their bets on the table before you deal out the cards.
 Once the cards are dealt players can’t change their bets except if they want to split or double down their hands.